michen00/Springboard_capstone_project/README.md

 Like Widener and Li [#], I incorporated hashtags based on a list of Spanish vocabulary words [#] but additionally drew from [#], [#], and [#] to expand this list.
 I also included Spanish-language variants during hashtag research and used Google Translate to produce basic Spanish translations when generating variants of demonymic adjectivals.

-Although drawing from many sources to aggregate a corpus of food words yields a broad catchment of social media posts, noise is introduced when there is semantic ambiguity in the hashtag that leads to the retrieval of irrelevant posts.
-For instance, 'toast' can be a browned slice of bread or a call to a gathering of people to drink in honor of something.
-I manually omitted some potential hashtags because of their dubious utility as queries. some I manually developed a list of food words that I considered too ambiguous to be clearly related to food
+Although drawing from many sources to aggregate a corpus of food words yields a broad catchment of food-related social media posts, noise is introduced when there is semantic ambiguity in the hashtag that leads to the retrieval of irrelevant posts.
+For instance, 'shooter' can refer one who fires a gun or to a shot of liquor.
+Any overlap between food terminology and slang terms in other contexts (e.g., 'ice' as frozen water vs. diamond jewelry or methamphetamine [#], 'cheddar' as cheese vs. money [#], etc.) or homographs (e.g., 'date' as a pitted palm fruit vs. a day of month or year, a social engagement, or a verb) are additional sources of ambiguity as are false cognates between languages (e.g., pie' as a baked dish in English vs. an anatomical foot in Spanish) [#].
+I manually omitted many such potential hashtags because of their dubious utility as queries and made sure the final set of hashtag queries was filtered for these.

+Variants on potential candidates were generated by doing x, y, and z.
+To do a, I used b [#] inflectors? pluralizers?.
+Duplicates were removed and each candidate was checked against the filter set as well as for validity as both an Instagram and Twitter hashtag [#].
+An initial set of ### potential candidate hashtags was reduced to ### after ### candidates were dropped for returning zero posts (made during the study period??).

+To further reduce noise, only posts matching two or more candidate hashtags were considered for the study sample, excluding ### geotagged posts that matched just one candidate hashtag.

+(examine and discuss Number of posts with only one hashtag??)

+By expanding and preparing the set of candidate hashtags in this way, I retrieved ### Instagram posts and ### Twitter posts made during the study period via API queries.
+Respectively, ### (%) and ### (%) were geotagged within the United States.

-By expanding the set of candidate hashtags in this way, I was able to retrieve roughly X.Xx times the number of Instagram posts as [#] and X.Xx times the number of Twitter posts as [#].
+I was ultimately able to retrieve roughly X.Xx times the number of Instagram posts as [#] and X.Xx times the number of Twitter posts as [#].

+Factors considered in the preparation of each sub-corpus of food words are discussed below.

+#### sub-corpus
+elaborate here

+#### sub-corpus
+elaborate here

+### Nutritional and food access/security data
+Information about the food deserts themselves in the XX dataset provided by the YEAR United States Census, which designates Census-level tracts (quick explain) as food deserts by the following criteria:
+* one
+* two
+[#]
+Further ratings? of food security per Census-level tract are provided in the XX dataset [#] based on the same YEAR Census data.

+The latitude and longitude coordinates of each geotag were mapped to a corresponding census tract using XX [#].

+Like de Choudhury et al. [#], I used the XX [#], which DESC, to derive a macro-nutritional profile for ### Instagram posts and ### Twitter posts with a matching hashtag, #% and #% of the study sample respectively.
+In addition, I used XX API [#] to obtain MORE DATA for ### Instagram posts and ### Twitter posts, #% and #% of the study sample respectively.
+Using one or both methods, I was able to derive nutritional features for a total of ### (#%) social media posts.

+Discuss feature engineering on the hashtags of each post for language modeling.

+Many features of social media posts were omitted from the cleaned dataset due to low face validity.
+The following features of Instagram posts were omitted: x, y, and z.
+For Twitter posts, the following were omitted: x, y, and z.
+Omitted features common to both Instagram and Twitter posts included x, y, and z.

 ## References
 to do